High bills and disputed accounts

 - more people living in the property

-- change in the tariff type (due to a meter change)
+- tariff increases or changes (eg due to a meter change)

 - first bill at a new address

-- other charges on the account (transferred arrears, miscellaneous fees)
+- other charges on the account (including transferred arrears, miscellaneous fees).

 Other, less common causes of high bills include: